jonlpersson/ed-latimore/site/_posts/2023-08-16-why-you-want-revenge-and-why-you-shouldn-t-get-it.md

 ---
 Retaliatory aggression is often a mood enhancement to ameliorate the pain of rejection.
 Rejected people harness the power of revenge to make themselves feel better.

-When students were given the chance to stick pins in a voodoo doll representing the grader who told them that their work was terrible, they felt a boost in mood greater than the boost in their mood than those who did not get a chance to retaliate. ([Read more about it here](https://self-compassion.org/wp-content/uploads/2021/11/Miyagawa-and-Taniguchi-2021-Sticking-fewer-or-more-pins-into-a-doll-The-rol.pdf){: target="_blank" rel="noopener noreferrer"})
+When students were given the chance to stick pins in a voodoo doll representing the grader who told them that their work was terrible, they felt a boost in mood greater than the boost in their mood than those who did not get a chance to retaliate. ([Read more about it here](https://self-compassion.org/wp-content/uploads/2021/11/Miyagawa-and-Taniguchi-2021-Sticking-fewer-or-more-pins-into-a-doll-The-rol.pdf){: target="_blank" rel="noreferrer noopener"})

 We want to strike back because it makes us feel better.